How did you grow as a student researcher today?

 Hours: 21

-Assessment options include one-minute papers (note cards), student reflection prompts, surveys, informal polls, exit tickets, worksheets, and pre- and post-quizzes.
+Assessment options include, but are not limited to, student reflection prompts, surveys, informal polls and word clouds, exit tickets, worksheets, pre- and post-quizzes, and online collaborative platforms such as Padlet and Poll Everywhere.
 Instructor designed exit tickets routinely used for course outcomes, that are focused on library instruction sessions, may also be utilized for this purpose.

-Students are given one minute at the end of a library instruction session to provide feedback.
-This may take the form of an exit ticket or a one-minute paper with prompts.
+Students are given time at the end of a library instruction session to provide feedback.
+Most often this takes the form of an exit ticket with specific session prompts.
 Completed items are returned to the instruction librarian as students leave the active learning lab.
 This option can be used for face-to-face, hybrid, or online instruction sessions (synchronous or asynchronous).

 The number of questions is limited to three and may include:

-Polls & surveys are used to gather feedback from students at the conclusion of face-to-face and online, synchronous and asynchronous, library instruction sessions.
-Librarians may use informal point-of-need polling within library guides or using platforms such as Poll Everywhere.
+Polls & surveys are used to gather feedback from students during face-to-face and online, synchronous and asynchronous, library instruction sessions.
+Librarians may use polling for pre and post assessment, as well as informal point-of-need polling during an activity.
+Polls are most often conducted within library guides or using platforms such as Poll Everywhere.

-Structured forms, polls, and surveys are most often developed using LibWizard, Archer Library's feedback and assessment platform.
-Students are informed that responses are confidential and summary information will be shared with Archer Library faculty and staff as needed.
+Structured forms and quizzes are most often developed using LibWizard, Archer Library's assessment platform.
+Students are informed that submitted responses are confidential and summary information will be shared with Archer Library faculty and staff as needed.
 Responses may be shared with instructors if requested; instruction librarians will provide these details to students as needed.